Shreehar-KE/book-python-crash-course/PART 1 Basics.md

 * To remove key-value pairs
   * `del sample_dict[key]`
 * `sample_dict.get(key)` method
-  * returns 'None' or the default value passed as a parameter
+  * returns 'None' or the default value passed as a parameter if the key doesn't exists.

 #### Looping through a Dictionary
 * `for key,value in dict_1.items():`